Hey, the equipment in the production area is acting up again. It's making some unusual noises and seems slower than usual.

 close

-The graph below shows how MyLingo Tutor tracks your Learning Curve and perfectly times your review sessions to boost long-term memory.
+The chart below shows how MyLingo Tutor tracks your learning curve, schedules reviews at the right times, and strengthens long-term memory.